apivideo/api.video-nodejs-client/doc/VideosApi.md

 /*

-    VideoCreatePayload videoCreatePayload = ; // video to create
+    VideoCreationPayload videoCreationPayload = ; // video to create
-        videoCreatePayload.setTitle(); // The title of your new video. videoCreatePayload.setDescription(); // A brief description of your video. videoCreatePayload.setSource(); // If you add a video already on the web, this is where you enter the url for the video. videoCreatePayload.setPublic(); // Whether your video can be viewed by everyone, or requires authentication to see it.
-A setting of false will require a unique token for each view. videoCreatePayload.setPanoramic(); // Indicates if your video is a 360/immersive video. videoCreatePayload.setMp4Support(); // Enables mp4 version in addition to streamed version. videoCreatePayload.setPlayerId(); // The unique identification number for your video player. videoCreatePayload.setTags(); // A list of tags you want to use to describe your video. videoCreatePayload.setMetadata(); // A list of key value pairs that you use to provide metadata for your video.
+        videoCreationPayload.setTitle(); // The title of your new video. videoCreationPayload.setDescription(); // A brief description of your video. videoCreationPayload.setSource(); // If you add a video already on the web, this is where you enter the url for the video. videoCreationPayload.setPublic(); // Whether your video can be viewed by everyone, or requires authentication to see it.
+A setting of false will require a unique token for each view. videoCreationPayload.setPanoramic(); // Indicates if your video is a 360/immersive video. videoCreationPayload.setMp4Support(); // Enables mp4 version in addition to streamed version. videoCreationPayload.setPlayerId(); // The unique identification number for your video player. videoCreationPayload.setTags(); // A list of tags you want to use to describe your video. videoCreationPayload.setMetadata(); // A list of key value pairs that you use to provide metadata for your video.
 These pairs can be made dynamic, allowing you to segment your audience.
-You can also just use the pairs as another way to tag and categorize your videos. videoCreatePayload.setPublishedAt(); // The API uses ISO-8601 format for time, and includes 3 places for milliseconds.
+You can also just use the pairs as another way to tag and categorize your videos. videoCreationPayload.setPublishedAt(); // The API uses ISO-8601 format for time, and includes 3 places for milliseconds.

 try {
-    Video result = apiInstance.create(videoCreatePayload);
+    Video result = apiInstance.create(videoCreationPayload);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling VideosApi#create");